 Joanne Walsh: What is the Mission Command Leadership Model?

 Richard Westley: Mission Command is about empowerment.
-It is up to leaders to define the BIG HOW and the people on the ground to determine the “little what”.
-It is the person on the ground that requires the confidence, competence and authority to choose a plan of action to achieve the BIG HOW.
+It is up to leaders to define the WHAT and WHY and the people on the ground to determine the HOW.
+It is the person on the ground that requires the confidence, competence and authority to choose a plan of action.
 Leaders have to give people the freedom to act.

 JW: Surely this “freedom to act” presents its’ own set of risks?
 It is strongly suggested by the ex-CEO OF SAA in his very recent resignation letter that the reason for his resignation is largely due to the fact that he was not given freedom to act.